The Rennie Party

 On New Year’s Day the Rennie brothers visited John Giscome’s cabin.
 While there, four Indigenous men arrived, and one of the Rennies asked if they had seen the missing men.
 The Indigenous men said they had not come by that route, and that the next day they would return to the lake they came from.
 On January 30th, 1863, the Rennies traded their rifle to Mr. Charles for provisions and they departed for Quesnel; after meeting the Hudson Bay Company’s Express en route, and procuring more food, they reached Quesnelle on February 9th.
 They went to Williams Lake, stayed there for a month, then preceded to their original destination, Williams Creek (present-day Barkerville), the epicenter of the Cariboo Gold Rush.
 The Rennies remained there until June 17th, when they set out for Lillooet.

-The fate of John Helstone, John Wright, and Thomas Rennie is reported by John Giscome in a Victoria Colonist article, titled “A Fearful Tragedy,” on December 15, 1863.
+The fate of John Helstone, John Wright, and Thomas Rennie is reported by John Giscome in The British Colonist article, titled “A Fearful Tragedy,” on December 15, 1863.
 It seems that after the four Indgenous men spoke to the Rennie brothers in Giscome’s cabin on January 1st, two of them went upriver seeking the unlucky travelers.
 And they found them — or at least two of them.
 Helstone and Wright were still alive, but in order to remain so, they had murdered Thomas Rennie and eaten most of his upper body.
 They were tearing raw flesh from his legs when the two came upon them; they fled when Helstone and Wright drew their pistols.
 Fort George only learned of this from another group of Indigenous men in March, at which point Gilbert and William were already long gone.
 Mr. Charles, fearing for the safety of the survivors, asked Giscome to examine the camp when he went on his prospecting tour in April.